VouDoo/MyRemoteManager/README.md

 _The inventory uses the JSON format._

-### Create a client
+### add a client

-Clients are defined programs that are executed when you invoke a connection.
+Clients are defined programs that are interpreted and executed when you invoke a connection.

 To add a client, use `Add-MyRMClient`.
 For instance:

 ```powershell
 Add-MyRMClient -Name MySSH -Executable "ssh.exe" -Arguments "-l <user> -p <port> <host>" -DefaultPort 22 -Description "My first SSH client"